figofosandykata/tasksTrackerApi/README.md

 Socket.io for creating websocket,

-Redis for keep messages
+Redis for keeping the messages

 ## The reason why i use that way to create my project
 ### Why Hapi Js
 Hapi enables you to build scalable APIs.
-\It is an excellent choice for building Representational State Transfer (REST)
-\APIs because it provides you with
-\routing, input, output validation, and caching.
+It is an excellent choice for building Representational State Transfer (REST) APIs because it provides you with routing, input, output validation, and caching.
 ### Why socket.io
-Because it allows synchronized communication
-\to take place simply within your app
+Because it allows synchronized communication to take place simply within your app
 ### Why Redis
-Socket.io only handles distributing messages,
-\if people disconnect from the chat they will miss any subsequent messages
-\and when anyone connects there will see no history ...
-\so we need a place to store messages for retrieval
-\and Redis provided it
+Socket.io only handles distributing messages, if people disconnect from the chat they will miss any subsequent messages and when anyone connects there will see no history ... so we need a place to store messages for retrieval and Redis provided it

 ## Problem that frequently appear when i use that way
 Finding reference for learning jquery, and redis

-\Fixing some bugs, like chat inject some tags html
-\or chat/message send to another room/channel
+Fixing some bugs, like chat inject some tags html or chat/message send to another room/channel and anything else

-\and anything else
-\Creating some test cases
+Creating some test cases

 ## Step to run code
 On Windows :

-\Download source code, from https://gitlab.com/figo.fosandy/weeklyexercise/-/archive/novWeek5/weeklyexercise-novWeek5.zip
+Download source code, from https://gitlab.com/figo.fosandy/weeklyexercise/-/archive/novWeek5/weeklyexercise-novWeek5.zip

-\Extract and change directory to the excracted file
+Extract and change directory to the excracted file

-\Make sure you have already installed redis
+Make sure you have already installed redis
 ### 'npm install'
 ### 'redis-server'
 ### 'npm start'